-Consumer confidence fell in October, with the seasonally-adjusted consumer confidence indicator published by the Statistical Institute (INEGI) coming in at 43.9 points, down from 44.8 points in the previous month.
+Consumer confidence continued to climb in August from April’s three-year low when Covid-19 began to take its toll, with the seasonally-adjusted consumer confidence indicator published by the Statistical Institute (INEGI) coming in at 34.6 points, above July’s 34.1 reading.

-The seasonally-adjusted manufacturing Purchasing Managers’ Index (PMI) produced by the Mexican Institute of Financial Executives (IMEF) dipped from 48.1 points in September to 46.7 points in October, marking the lowest reading since April 2017.
+The seasonally-adjusted manufacturing Purchasing Managers’ Index (PMI) produced by the Mexican Institute of Financial Executives (IMEF) slipped from 47.8 in July to 45.0 in August.

 Merchandise exports dropped 8.9% on annual basis in July, less severely than June’s 12.8% decline.